Anne Nagel: Early life

 Born in Malden, Massachusetts, Nagel was enrolled by her parents in Notre Dame Academy, with the expectation that she would become a nun.
 Membership in the Shubert Theatre company turned her away from religious life.
-In the meantime, Nagel's mother had divorced and remarried.
-When Nagel's new stepfather, Curtis Nagel, a Technicolor expert, was hired by Tiffany Pictures in Hollywood, he moved the family to California, where he employed his stepdaughter in several experimental Technicolor shorts he had been asked to direct.
+In the meantime, Nagel's mother had divorced and re-married.
+When Nagel's new stepfather, Curtis Nagel, a Technicolor expert, was hired by Tiffany Pictures in Hollywood, he moved the family to California, where he employed his step-daughter in several experimental Technicolor shorts he had been asked to direct.

 Career

-Placed under contract by Warner Brothers in 1932, Nagel secured a bit part as a ballet girl in Hypnotized, her "first documented feature credit".
+In 1932 Nagel secured a bit part as a ballet girl in the Mack Sennett comedy feature Hypnotized, her "first documented feature credit".
 She was one of 14 young women "launched on the trail of film stardom" August 6, 1935, when they each received a six-month contract with 20th Century Fox after spending 18 months in the company's training school.
 The contracts included a studio option for renewal for as long as seven years.
 Nagel spent the next few years making uncredited appearances as a dancer or chorus girl.

-In 1936, she appeared in Here Comes Carter with Ross Alexander.
+In 1936, she signed with Warner Bros. and followed the usual path for young actresses under studio contract: incidental roles in major features, featured roles in minor features, and ingenue roles in westerns.
+She appeared in Here Comes Carter with Warner leading man Ross Alexander; they were married that year.
 A reviewer wrote "she was just one of those girls who has learned to croon for the microphone, and let the rest of the world go hang".
-Her early roles were in Footloose Heiress, Three Legionnaires, Guns of the Pecos, Torchy Blane, the Adventurous Blonde (all from 1937).
-She was in Romance Road (1938), Mystery House (1938), Unexpected Father (1939), and Legion of Lost Flyers (1939).

-In 1940, she appeared with W.C.
-Fields and Mae West in My Little Chickadee.
-Other films from 1940 in which she had parts are Black Friday, Hot Steel, and Diamond Frontiers.
-She was often a heroine in horror films.
-In the late 1940s, she made The Spirit of West Point (1947).
-The film starred Doc Blanchard and Glenn Davis.
-Nagel later worked on television in episodes of The Range Rider (1951) and Circus Boy (1957).